Sonodaart/Triple-Integral-Calculator/README.md

 A final note is on how the domain is split.
 ![inner domain split](https://raw.githubusercontent.com/Sonodaart/Triple-Integral-Calculator/main/innerDomainSplit.png)
 Being in 3 dimensions, what's been done is splitting the domain in the 3D-equivalent of bisecting a line.
 In this way every split creates $2^3=8$ separate subdomains.

-# Synchronization

-Synchronization is one of the biggest features of StackEdit.
-It enables you to synchronize any file in your workspace with other files stored in your **Google Drive**, your **Dropbox** and your **GitHub** accounts.
-This

-- The workspace synchronization will sync all your files, folders and settings automatically.
-This will allow you to fetch your workspace on any other device.
-	> To start syncing your workspace, just sign in with Google in the menu.

-- The file synchronization will keep one file of the workspace synced with one or multiple files in **Google Drive**, **Dropbox** or **GitHub**.
-	> Before starting to sync files, you must link an account in the **Synchronize** sub-menu.